By Matt Soniak

 If an object strays out of sight—gets placed behind something else, for example, or put in a drawer—we know that it hasn’t ceased to exist but has merely been hidden from us.
 That concept, called “object permanence,” seems pretty basic for us, but not all animals (or even very young human babies) grasp it.

-If your cat has ever chased a mouse or a toy under a piece of furniture and then sat there waiting for it to reappear, you might have guessed that cats have a sense of object permanence.
+If your cat has ever chased a mouse or cat toys under a piece of furniture and then sat there waiting for it to reappear, you might have guessed that cats have a sense of object permanence.
 Researchers have demonstrated that cats can easily solve tests for object permanence and search for hidden objects in containers and behind obstacles where they disappeared.

 This is a handy mental ability for cats to have as solitary hunters.
 “If prey disappears behind cover, obscuring the prey from view, cats would benefit from the ability to remember the location of the prey before its disappearance,” Vitale Shreve and Udell say.